Simone de Beauvoir: She Came to Stay

 Beauvoir published her first novel She Came to Stay in 1943.
 It has been assumed that it is inspired by her and Sartre's sexual relationship with Olga Kosakiewicz and Wanda Kosakiewicz.
 Olga was one of her students in the Rouen secondary school where Beauvoir taught during the early 1930s.
 She grew fond of Olga.
-Sartre tried to pursue Olga but she rejected him, so he began a relationship with her sister Wanda.
+Sartre tried to pursue Olga but she rejected him, so he began a relationship with her sister, Wanda.
 Upon his death, Sartre was still supporting Wanda.
 He also supported Olga for years, until she met and married Jacques-Laurent Bost, a lover of Beauvoir.
 However, the main thrust of the novel is philosophical, a scene in which to situate Beauvoir's abiding philosophical pre-occupation – the relationship between the self and the other.

 In the novel, set just before the outbreak of World War II, Beauvoir creates one character from the complex relationships of Olga and Wanda.
 The fictionalised versions of Beauvoir and Sartre have a ménage à trois with the young woman.
 The novel also delves into Beauvoir and Sartre's complex relationship and how it was affected by the ménage à trois.

-She Came to Stay was followed by many others, including The Blood of Others, which explores the nature of individual responsibility, telling a love story between two young French students participating in the Resistance in World War II.
+She Came to Stay was followed by many others, including The Blood of Others, which explores the nature of individual responsibility, telling a love story between two young French students participating in the Resistance during World War II.

+Les Temps Modernes first issue cover.